ddmitov/perl-executing-browser/README.md

 * [Optional logging of all browser actions](#log-files)

 ## Compile-time Requirements
-GCC compiler and Qt 5.1 - Qt 5.5 headers (including ``QtWebkit`` headers).
+GCC compiler and Qt 5.1 - 5.5 headers (including ``QtWebkit`` headers).
-The ``QtWebkit`` set of classes is deprecated in all later versions of Qt.
-They could still be usable if ``QtWebKit`` headers are manually added, but this approach is still not tested.
+The ``QtWebkit`` set of classes is deprecated and removed from all later versions of Qt.
+Compiling ``QtWebKit`` for a recent Qt version is possible, but this approach is resource-intensive and is not tested with the PEB sources.

 The most important Qt dependency of PEB is not ``QtWebkit``, but ``QNetworkAccessManager`` which is subclassed to implement the local pseudo-domain of PEB and all requests to local content.
 Unfortunately ``QNetworkAccessManager`` is incompatible with the ecosystem of ``QtWebEngine`` - the new Blink-based web engine of Qt.
-This makes transition to ``QtWebEngine`` impractical because local POST requests and calls to local Perl scripts from JavaScript could not be supported.
-If you want to render the HTML GUI of your Perl desktop application using the Blink web engine, you may consider using [Electron](http://electron.atom.io/) or [NW.js](http://nwjs.io/) together with [camel-harness](https://github.com/ddmitov/camel-harness).
+The transition to ``QtWebEngine`` is impractical because local POST requests and calling local Perl scripts from JavaScript can not be supported.
+If you want to render the HTML GUI of your Perl desktop application using the Blink web engine, you may use [Electron](http://electron.atom.io/) or [NW.js](http://nwjs.io/) and [camel-harness](https://github.com/ddmitov/camel-harness).

 Compiled and tested successfully using:
 * [Qt Creator 2.8.1 and Qt 5.1.1](http://download.qt.io/official_releases/qt/5.1/5.1.1/) on 32-bit Debian Linux,